-Conclusion

 The pessimistic view of the gray zone puts the cart before the horse; “conflict short of war” is neither a new phenomenon nor a cause for alarm.
-Gray zone conflict has been described as “a carefully planned campaign operating in the space between traditional diplomacy and overt military aggression” employed by revisionist states with grand geopolitical ambitions and irresistable capabilities (Mazarr 2015).
+Gray zone conflict has been described as “a carefully planned campaign operating in the space between traditional diplomacy and overt military aggression” employed by revisionist states with grand geopolitical ambitions and irresistible capabilities (Mazarr 2015).
 This pessimism has even led some to advocate revamping deterrence to focus on threats from the gray zone (Santoro and Blosserman 2016; Foust 2016; Jackson 2016).
 But rather than being the efficient utilization of new technologies that leave the target without adequate defense, gray zone conflict should instead be interpreted as a capable aggressor’s unwillingness to escalate a conflict in situations where they possess the ability to do so.
 Before jumping to the conclusion that gray zone conflict against the United States reflects a failure of deterrence, policymakers should pay attention to why a challenger has chosen gray zone conflict in the first place.
 The very fact that an adversary is engaging in limited conflict suggests vulnerabilities and opportunities.
 An empirical examination of recent Russian cyber operations demonstrates the utility of identifying the logic behind strategically holding back; Russia has limited the intensity of its intervention in cases where Western deterrence is most salient.
 NATO and US deterrence policy has arguably succeeded in keeping the more overt forms of Russian aggression in check.
 Given this, the West can effectively deal with Russian gray zone operations by recognizing the situations where its deterrence threat is credible and those where a NATO reaction is instead interpreted as an unrealistic overreach.
-In cases of the former, the West can communicate to Russia that these incursions warrant a retaliatory response that Russia is likely to find prohibitibely costly.
-In the latter instances, Russian incursions are likely to be tolerated since these incursions occur in the “gray zone” because they are strategically or tactically efficient.
+In cases of the former, the West can communicate to Russia that these incursions warrant a retaliatory response that Russia is likely to find prohibitively costly.
+Concerns about NATO provoking Russia misinterpret Russia’s actions – gray zone activity signals that Russia has flinched in light of Western deterrence.
+Instead of being concerned that Russia is outwitting the West, NATO states should instead realize they have blocked Russia from yielding more influence because of its assertiveness.

-Capable states engaging in conflict short of war is likely to be an increasingly common phenomenon.
-The gray zone of the spectrum of conflict is expanding because of new causes of peace in the 21st century — namely the “carrot” of interdependence and the “stick” of deterrence.
-These factors have created a platform for adversaries to be revisionist and hassle without triggering a loss of cooperation.
-A challenger that initiates gray zone conflict has made a calculation about the type and degree of provocation that would trigger an escalatory response from the defender.
-The risk of high level conflict may fail to disincentivize, and may even facilitate, low level conflict, a phenomenon known as the stability-instability paradox (Snyder 1967).
-Gray zone strategies have developed as a response to the success of “high stakes” deterrence, as an end run around their (effective) restrictions.
-“Low stakes” gray zone conflict emerged as actors dialed back the level of violence to minimize exactly the risks posed by classical deterrence in practice.
 Although this paper primarily discussed the Russian context, Chinese activity in the South China Sea should be interpreted in a similar light.
 The decision to advance via “little blue men” as opposed to more overt military options is a strategic decision that requires rethinking the efficacy of Western deterrence (Erickson and Kennedy 2015; Gady 2015).